 It’s impossible to effectively manage a team’s workload without knowing their capacity.
 Thankfully, software platforms streamline the process of gauging your workforce’s capacity in light of both current and projected demands.

 - Understanding the landscape of your company’s current projects and the associated milestones.

 - Understanding how resources (including workers) are currently allocated across those projects and milestones.

 - Gauging how those allocations are impacting workers.
-This may involve speaking with workers to understand their perspective.
-Good workload management tools such as Bridgit Bench can also provide workforce intelligence data that makes it easy to spot burnout and other signs of poor workload management.
+This may involve speaking with workers to understand their perspectives.
+Good workload management tools like Bridgit Bench can also provide workforce intelligence data that makes it easy to spot burnout and other signs of poor workload management.